omgardner/lan-file-sharer/README.md

 ## Why use this?
 - You don't want to use a cloud service to share your files between devices
 - you want a pretty and responsive UI to access a file server
+- Quickly paste some text and upload it as a .txt file

 ## Technical Details
 Frontend: